sbruce1/Sewio-Demo-Site-Tick-Architecture-System/README.md

 ### Before First Use

-startupNew.sh currently contains reference directories from my individual computer, this will be updated in later commit.
-In the interim, for personal use the following changes should be made to startupNew.sh:

-1. Change line 8 to cd /dir/to/gitclone/dash.
-2. Change the directory on lines 13 & 16 to a directory desired for the on-disk database.
-3. Change the directory on lines 12,15,18 to /dir/to/gitclone/Test/* , where * refers to the end of the existing directory following Test.

-endprocesses.sh should be used cautiously as it ends all q instances running on your local machine.
+Change the directories for $BASE_CLONE_DIRECTORY and $ON_DISK_HDB within the startupNew.sh script.

 ### Startup Sequence

 First run "python Main.py" to start the datastream Secondly run "./startupNew.sh"

+### End Sequence

+Run ./endprocesses.sh and this will end all q instances running on your local machine.
+Be cautious of using this as it does not limit itself to only the q processes contained within this project.

 ## Example Dashboards Setup